Harmony & Liam

 It was never going to be a traditional first dance for these two.
 “We chose ‘Everybody loves my baby’ played by the band on the night, Shirazz.
 The song begins at a slow pace and then busts into the super-fast swing!
 By the end of it, both of us were absolutely stuffed!”

 A big congratulations to you both Harmony and Liam!
 How wonderful it was to share your stories of the day.
-Thank you to Morgan Roberts Photography for sharing today’s stunning photographs!
+Thank you to Morgan Roberts Weddings for sharing today’s stunning photographs!

 This post features the following wedding vendors.
 If you've been featured below, we'd love to get to know you.
 Click here to join Polka Dot Bride.